Ankit0592/Masterbot/DESIGN.md

 Also, bot triggers notification to team members whenever task state changes (when event occurs).

 ## Use Cases
-1. Use Case 1:
-    Preconditions: Project must be using Jira for tracking issues
+1. Use Case 1: Issue creation on Jira (This use case demonstrates how our bot helps in selecting an appropriate assignee for a particular issue if an issue similar to this already exists Jira)

+Preconditions: None

-    Main Flow: [S1] Developer will provide a description of the bug to our bot.
-[S2] Bot will return links of Jira issues similar to the description we have provided.
-[S3] User will go through them and decide which one is relevant and provide the assignee name to the bot.
-[S4] Bot creates Jira issue with given description and assignee name and returns the Jira no.
+Main: [S1] Developer will provide a description of the bug to our bot.<br>[S2] Bot will return links of Jira issues similar to the description we have provided.<br>[S3] User will go through them and decide which one is relevant and provide the suggestion number to the bot.<br>[S4] Bot creates Jira issue with given description and assignee name.

 Sub flows:
+[S1] User types ‘Help’ to the bot.<br>
+[S2] Bot will provide its possible functionalities 1) $create {project_id} 2) match {issue_id}.<br>
+[S3] User types $create TEST.<br>
+[S4] Bot asks whether it is a Bug(B) or Task(T)<br>
+[S5] User replies with B.<br>
+[S6] Bot asks user for summary.<br>
-    [S1] User provides description with @description
+[S7] User provides summary ‘Sample summary 1’.<br>
-    [S2] Bot will return links of issues similar to the one described.
+[S8] Bot provides a list of relevant issues and asks if user wants to continue with the issue creation.<br>
-    [S3] User will decide who the assignee for the new issue should be based on the provided list.
-    [S4] User will provide assignee with @assignee [S5] Bot creates the bug on Jira and returns Jira number
+[S9] The user types Y.<br>
+[S10] Bot asks which issue to choose assignee from or whether the user wants to specify the assignee manually on Jira.<br>
+[S11] The user provides the relevant issue number.<br>
+[S12] Bot creates a new issue on Jira with the required assignee and provides success message.<br>

 Alternate flows:
 [E1] No similar issues found.
-In this case, bot will inform the developer accordingly.
+In this case, bot will inform the developer accordingly.<br>
+[E2] User does not want to create a new bug.
+In this case bot conversation terminates.<br>
+[E3] User wants to assign the issue to some other developer (other than the ones suggested by bot).
+In this case the issue is created without any assignee.<br>

 2. Use Case 2: